Medical Dermatology: Skin Diseases and Your Health

 Dr. Patricia Ceballos is a board-certified dermatologist specializing in general and cosmetic dermatology, Mohs micrographic surgery, dermatologic surgery and dermatopathology.
 She is currently seeing patients at Schweiger Dermatology Group’s New Rochelle and Yonkers dermatology offices in Westchester County, New York.

 If you have any suspicious looking disorders on your skin, make an appointment to see a dermatologist immediately.
 At Schweiger Dermatology Group, we offer same day appointments with dermatologists.
-Call 844-DERM-DOC or book online and schedule an appointment at one of our 23 convenient office locations.
+Call 844-DERM-DOC or book online and schedule an appointment over 90 offices and more than 300 healthcare providers.